murray-berkowitz/fullstack-challenge/README.md

+#Run The App
+1. npm install //will also run a postinstall script to build our bundle.js
+2. npm run start
+3. That's it!
+Open up localhost:2020

 # The Boxscore Challenge
 The Boxscore is the goto widget on any sports site to get quick information about a game.
 ESPN, Fox Sports, theScore, and many others have solutions.